gofireflyio/aiac/README.md

 ### Usage

-1. Create your OpenAI API key [here](https://beta.openai.com/account/api-keys).
+1. Create your OpenAI API key [here](platform.openai.com/account/api-keys).
 2. Click “Create new secret key” and copy it.
 3. Provide the API key via the `OPENAI_API_KEY` environment variable or via the `--api-key` command line flag.

-By default, aiac prints the extracted code to standard output and asks if it should save or regenerate the code:
+By default, aiac prints the extracted code to standard output and asks if it should save the code, regenerate it, or modify the prompt:

     aiac get terraform for AWS EC2